SkyOps Registry

 Understanding Your Charter Options

 Before beginning your search, it's crucial to understand the different types of charter operations available.
 Part 135 operators provide the gold standard for commercial charter flights, operating under the strictest safety regulations with professional crews and rigorous maintenance standards.
-These operators have undergone extensive FAA certification processes and maintain higher insurance coverage than private operations.

 Avoid Part 91 operations when paying for transportation, as these private flights don't meet commercial safety standards and may not be legally authorized to carry passengers for hire.
 Always verify that your chosen operator holds a valid Part 135 certificate before booking.